Ayaanshaikh20/PRT/README.md

-# Polling App
+# Feedback App
-A simple polling app where users can register/login, vote on polls, and see live results.
+A simple app where users can add their feedback.

 ---

 ## 🛠 Features
-- User registration/login
-- Vote on polls (one vote per user)
-- See results by percent and bar
+- Add feedback (name, email, feedbacl)
+- View all feedbacks
 - Responsive frontend using React and Tailwind CSS
 - Backend using Node.js, Express, and local MongoDB compass